sysco-middleware/poc-confluent-schema-registry-p1/readme_part2.md

 3. Get records
 4. Process (depends on application)
 5. Commit offset
+6. \[Optional] Delete, close the consumer with a DELETE to make it leave the group and clean up its resources.

 `NB!`
 If on step 4 processing time will be longer than `max.poll.interval.ms` timeout, client will receive `500`.